Cosmetic breast surgery - discharge

 Do not drive for at least 2 weeks.
 Do not drive if you are taking narcotic pain medicines.
 You should have full range of motion in your arms before you start driving again.
 Ease into driving slowly, since turning the wheel and shifting gears may be difficult.

-You'll need to return to your doctor in a few days to have the drainage tubes removed.
+You'll need to return to your surgeon in a few days to have the drainage tubes removed.
 Any stitches will be removed within 2 weeks after surgery.
 If your incisions are covered with surgical glue it doesn't need to be removed and will wear off.

-Keep the dressings or adhesive strips on your incisions for as long as your doctor told you to.
+Keep the dressings or adhesive strips on your incisions for as long as your surgeon told you to.
 Make sure you have extra bandages in case you need them.
 You will need to change them daily.

 Keep the incision areas clean, dry, and covered.
 Check daily for signs of infection (redness, pain, or drainage).

 Once you no longer need dressings, wear a soft, wireless, supportive bra night and day for 2 to 4 weeks.